 - Where an employee worked on a particular day and applied for leave for part of that working day, the debit against their leave entitlement will be seven hours less the number of hours worked on that day.
 Their attendance record will show them as being partly on duty and partly on approved leave for the day and the total hours for the day will be seven.

-23. Once a period of flexi-leave has commenced, other forms of leave (such as sick leave) cannot be substituted for the flexi-leave.
+25. Once a period of flexi-leave has commenced, other forms of leave (such as personal leave) cannot be substituted for the flexi-leave.